grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 {{< video-embed src="/media/docs/grafana/canvas-connections-9-4-0.mp4" max-width="750px" caption="Canvas connections demo" >}}

+### Adjust connectors

-You can adjust connectors to fit the canvas you're working in and when you move connected elements, the connector resizes to fit the space.
+You can adjust connectors by adding angles to them to fit the canvas you're working in.
+When you move connected elements, the connector resizes to fit the space.
 To adjust a connector, click it to display the midpoint controls and move those as needed.
 To make a connector a straight line again, move the element or connector until the midpoint controls disappear.

+By default, if you move a connector so that it's almost a right angle or a straight line, the connector snaps into that angle or into a straight line.
+To disable this behavior, press and hold the Ctrl key while adjusting the connector.

 <!--what do we want to call these vertices/midpoint controls?-->

 <!--video here? -->

+### Style connectors

 You can set the size, color, direction, and style of connections based on fixed or field values.
 To do so, enter into panel edit mode, select the connection, and modify the connection's properties in the panel editor.